femilofin/TypeScript-Node-Starter/README.md

 ```
 docker-compose up
 ```
-# Deploying the app
-There are many ways to deploy an Node app, and in general, nothing about the deployment process changes because you're using TypeScript.
-In this section, I'll walk you through how to deploy this app to AWS App Service.

-## Prerequisites

-- [**Azure account**](https://azure.microsoft.com/en-us/free/) - If you don't have one, you can sign up for free.
-The Azure free tier gives you plenty of resources to play around with including up to 10 App Service instances, which is what we will be using.
-- [**VS Code**](https://code.visualstudio.com/) - We'll be using the interface provided by VS Code to quickly deploy our app.
-- [**Azure App Service VS Code extension**](https://marketplace.visualstudio.com/items?itemName=ms-azuretools.vscode-azureappservice) - In VS Code, search for `Azure App Service` in the extension marketplace (5th button down on the far left menu bar), install the extension, and then reload VS Code.
 - **Create a cloud database** -
 For local development, running MongoDB on localhost is fine, however once we deploy we need a database with high availability.
 The easiest way to achieve this is by using a managed cloud database.